 Graduates of this program are proficient in the technological aspects of computerized information systems, including hardware and software, as well as in organizational and human aspects, necessary for their successful operation.
-Mastery in using quantitative models and knowledge of statistics assists in identifying optimal solutions, and in testing the success of existing ones.
+Mastery in using quantitative models and knowledge of statistics assist in identifying optimal solutions, and in testing the success of existing ones.

 This is a four-year study program which awards a "Bachelor of Science in Information Systems Engineering" (BSc), and an additional diploma signed by the deans of both faculties.